Datavault-UK/automate-dv/docs/staging.md

     ```STG_CUSTOMER``` as its ```SOURCE```.
     This will allow us to trace this data back to the source once it is loaded into our vault from our new staging layer.

-    It is entirely optional, and if you already have a source column you can simply add it using
+    It is entirely optional, and if you already have a source column in your raw vault you can simply add it using
     [add_columns](macros.md#add_columns) instead.

 ### Running dbt